Ageing without Ageism: Conceptual Puzzles and Policy Proposals

 Rationing in health care sounds like a terrible idea.
 But in fact it is not only inevitable and necessary, it can actually be good for you.
 So if you are worried about “death panels” or just want to understand the ethical issues of allocating health care resources, this is the book for you!
 With Iwao Hirose, my co-author, we explain why rationing is ubiquitous and unavoidable, how to value health, why cost-effectiveness analysis is central to resource allocation, the problems of disability and age discrimination, why curing headaches for the many can be more important than life-saving interventions for the few, whether responsibility for unhealthy lifestyles should make any difference to the care you can get, and how we should think about inequalities in health and longevity and social justice.
 The second edition also explains why some drugs are too expensive and others too cheap.

-Here is a sample from the first edition to get you started.
+Here is a sample to get you started.